leviathan747/bridgepoint/doc-bridgepoint/notes/9974_parser/9974_parser_ant.md

 4.2 The "Parse all" mechanism shall be unaffected by the new partial parsing mechanism.
 4.3 The chosen mechanism shall consider performance with respect to "Parse while editing" and content assist parsing.
+4.4 Performance benchmarking shall be employed and a report on performance increases shall be produced.

 ### 5. Analysis